Picking Your Nose is More Worthwhile Than Counting Calories + Cumin Orange Brussels Sprouts

 - Food becomes a non-issue and we stop obsessing over it.
-We throw away our scale, because it finally clicks in that the number on the scale doesn’t equate to your worth as a human.
+We throw away our scale, because it finally clicks that the number on the scale doesn’t equate to your worth as a human.

 - We stop turning to food for entertainment, comfort and emotional support and start seeing it for what it really is; fuel for the body.

-Food shouldn’t be a mind fuck and it doesn’t have to be a constant struggle.
-If you’re willing to let go, hand over a little bit of control, and trust the process, the rest will fall perfectly and easily into place.
+Food doesn’t have to be a constant struggle.
+If you’re willing to let go, hand over a little bit of control, and trust the process, the rest will fall perfectly into place.

 Changing how, what and why you eat has the power to change your entire life.
 You can’t say THAT about counting calories.

-These suckers will give you everything that you need to eat for your health on a consistent basis.
+These suckers will give you everything you need to eat for your health on a consistent basis.
 These plans focus on the quality of your calories and not on the quantity.
-You don’t need me to tell you how much to eat in one day.
+You don’t need us to tell you how much to eat in one day.
 You are fully capable of doing that yourself, my dear.

-Each week I’ll give you a new Simple Meal Plan and a new Gourmet Meal Plan.
+Each week we give you a new Simple Meal Plan and a new Gourmet Meal Plan.
 Each plan is complete with a grocery list, a list of batch cooking recipes with the best order to make them, and instructions for 5 dinners to make with your batched items.
-All you have to do is decide what plan to cook, follow along, and feed your beautiful bod exactly what it so desperately needs and wants.
-A new plan will come out every Friday.
+All you have to do is decide what plan to cook, follow along, and feed your beautiful bod exactly what it needs and wants.
+New Meal Plans come out every Friday.